-This deliverable presents the initial design of the SEMIoTICS Monitoring Component (MC) along with algorithmic and technological options suitable for the implementation of its key functionalities.
+This deliverable presents the design of the SEMIoTICS Monitoring, Prediction and Diagnosis (MPD) Component along with algorithmic and technological options considered for the implementation of its key functionalities.

-The main objective of the MC is the fusion of intra- and cross-layer monitoring results generated by monitors that may exist on the platforms of different smart objects and components of IoT applications in order to detect violations of SPDI patterns and other conditions.
+The main objective of the MPD is the fusion of intra and cross-layer monitoring results generated by monitors that may exist on the platforms.
+The MPD component detects violations of SPDI patterns and other conditions related to different smart objects and components of available IoT applications.
 Fusion of cross-layer monitoring data is necessary for detecting specific types of attacks.
 In such cases, multi-sensor cross-layer data need to be fused in specific ways to detect the attack.

-To achieve the intra-layer and cross-layer monitoring objective, the design of the MC includes mechanisms to connect the MC with different IoT platform and cloud monitors and smart object event captors.
+To achieve the intra-layer and cross-layer monitoring objective, the design of the MPD includes mechanisms to connect the MPD respectively with different IoT platform, cloud monitors and smart object event captors.

 Monitoring of SPDI patterns must be continuous in spite of the dynamicity of IoT applications (e.g. binding of new smart objects and components).
-Therefore the design of the MC includes also mechanisms to dynamically adapt the monitoring configuration (e.g. select an alternative event captor whenever one in use is no longer available).
+Therefore, the design of the MPD includes also mechanisms to adapt dynamically the monitoring configuration (e.g. select an alternative event source whenever one in use is no longer available).

-The MC offers also predictive and diagnostic mechanisms.
+The MPD offers also predictive and diagnostic mechanisms.
 The predictive mechanisms are needed to ensure that the business applications or other components of the SEMIoTICS architecture can set up countermeasures before the SPDI patterns are violated.
-The diagnostic mechanisms are needed to ensure the effectiveness of the countermeasures by managing to correctly identify and resolve the sources of actual/potential SPDI property violations.
+The diagnostic mechanisms are needed to ensure the effectiveness of the countermeasures, by managing to correctly identify and resolve the sources of actual/potential SPDI property violations in order to resolve them.
 Both mechanisms rely on models generated using the information obtained from the monitoring mechanism.